 Benefits of HDR display for photography include:

-It’s impossible to appreciate how much better a true HDR display is without seeing it yourself.
-If you bought an Apple device (laptop, iPhone, iPad) or high definition TVs since 2018, there’s a very good chance you already own an HDR-compatible device.
-This technology has been around for several years now but gone relatively unnoticed due to a lack of standards, tools, and content.
-But things are starting to move quickly now with native HDR support from Photoshop, Affinity, the Chrome web browser, and numerous other popular tools for creating and viewing images.
+It’s impossible to truly appreciate how much better a true HDR display is without seeing it yourself.
+There’s a very good chance you already have an HDR-capable display.
+The majority of Apple monitors/laptops, smartphones, and TVs support HDR – and there are quite a few tablets and PCs which support it too.
+This technology has been around for several years now but gone relatively unnoticed because software support has only arrived recently now that the hardware is widely available.
+Things are moving quickly now with native HDR support from Photoshop, Lightroom, Adobe Camera RAW, Affinity, the Chrome/Edge/Brave/Opera web browsers, and numerous other popular tools for creating and viewing images.

-Note: If the HDR images (right side of each slider) aren’t clearly brighter / better (or won’t display at all), see the tests and troubleshooting sections below to help see what you’re missing.
+Note: If the HDR images (right side of each slider) aren’t clearly better (or won’t display at all), see the tests and troubleshooting sections below to help see what you’re missing.

 HDR image gallery